-Exercise machine pulse sensors provide an estimated heart rate, designed to give you a close approximation of the number.
-They tend to be fairly accurate, but for a more precise heart rate number, use a different type of monitor -- one that straps to your chest.
-These aren't included with many exercise machines, but you can purchase one or borrow one from the gym, if available.
-The chest-strap monitors provide continuous, accurate numbers, but they might not be comfortable to wear throughout your workout.
+Exercise machine pulse sensors provide an estimated heart rate, designed to give you an approximation of the number.
+They tend to be fairly accurate, but for a more precise heart rate reading, use a different type of monitor — one that straps to your chest.

 These aren't included on exercise machines, but you can purchase one or borrow one from the gym, if available.
 The chest-strap monitors provide continuous, accurate numbers, but they might not be comfortable to wear during your workout.

 When your exercise machine doesn't offer a pulse sensor or you want to verify its numbers, check your own heart rate the old-fashioned way.